Competitions, Grants & Other Funding Sources

 - Pandemic Unemployment Assistance (PUA): For independent contractors and self-employed individuals.
 (See NC Department of Commerce tip sheet.)

-- RETOOLNC Grant Program: This program provides $12 million in funding to certified Historically Underutilized Businesses (HUBs) and Disadvantaged Business Enterprise (DBE) firms in North Carolina that have been impacted by the COVID-19 pandemic.
-The grant award will be provided at $10,000 base.
+- RETOOLNC Grant Program: This program provides grants to certified Historically Underutilized Businesses (HUBs) and Disadvantaged Business Enterprise (DBE) firms in North Carolina that have been impacted by the COVID-19 pandemic.
+Funds are provided at $10,000 base.

 - Truist Natural Capital Investment Fund (NCIFund)